madgicaltechdom/Kubernetes-EKS-Github-Actions/README.md

 ```
 make cluster-create
 ```
-We launch the creation of the EKS cluster.
+We launched the creation of the EKS cluster.
 You have to be patient because it takes about 15 minutes!
 ![image](https://github.com/Shubhammadgical/Kubernetes-EKS-Github-Actions/assets/101810595/fc61c383-fbea-4f0f-ac6f-9ad4987594ac)

 The cluster is created: